Thomas Mann House: Planning and construction phase

 The architectural design of the house proved to be difficult.
 Although Thomas Mann knew the architect Richard Neutra personally (Neutra had accompanied Mann on an architectural tour of Los Angeles in 1938 and shown him some of his buildings) he decided not to work with him.
 Mann did not like Neutra's modernist architecture, which he called, in his diary, "[c]ubist glass-box style".
 At a party given by Vicki Baum in April 1938, which was also attended by Neutra, Mann tried to get rid of the architect by remarking to another guest: "Get that Neutra off my back."
 Thomas Mann also failed to reach an agreement with the architect Paul László, and in October 1940 he rejected the designs by architect Frank Meline.
 Erika Mann's suggestion to hire the architect Paul Lester Wiener too was soon abandoned.

 In late 1940, Mann hired the architect Julius Ralph Davidson, who submitted the first designs on January 4, 1941.
 The construction was made possible by Mann's profitable honorary post as "Consultant in Germanic Literature" at the Library of Congress – an appointment that he had received in 1941 thanks to his long-term correspondent and sponsor Agnes E. Meyer – as well as by his lucrative lecture tours.
 Meyer also acted as surety for the mortgage.

 The two-story villa was built between June 1941 and February 1942 at a cost of US$30,000.
-The sum is a matter of controversy, since Mann, in April 1941, had thought Davidson's plans for a 30,000-dollar house to be too expensive.
+The sum is a matter of concern since Mann, in April 1941, had thought Davidson's plans for a 30,000-dollar house to be too expensive.
 Reviewing the construction bills, Francis Nenik calculated the total construction cost to amount to about US$26,000.

-The actual construction work was done by the German émigré Ernst Moritz Schlesinger.
+The construction work was done by the German émigré Ernst Moritz Schlesinger.
 The building plans were revised several times; the house was made smaller and plans to build an annex above the garage and a chimney in Thomas Mann's study were dropped.
-Eventually, the elongated building's living space was just under 4,300 sq. ft., designed in the so-called International Style.
+The elongated building's living space was just under 4,300 sq. ft., designed in the so-called International Style.
 The interior was designed by the interior architect Paul Huldschinsky who had emigrated from Berlin.
 Rooms on the ground floor included Thomas Mann's study, whose wood paneling and book shelves are still preserved, and the living room with its glass-fronted view to the garden.
 On the first floor, several smaller rooms served as bedrooms for Thomas and Katia Mann and their children.
 Since 1948, their daughter Erika Mann also lived in the house.

+"In the different contributions Davidson and Huldschinsky made to the design of Thomas Mann's house in Pacific Palisades, there were two principles of exile at work: In the architecture, the adaptation to the new Californian world; in the interior design, the attempt to rescue what was lost, however incompletely.
+Here assimilation, there reconstruction," notes journalist Heinrich Wefing.